costajob/app-servers/README.md

 Crystal HTTP library honors the main content headers.

 #### Memory
-Memory consumption and resiliency are on par with the other AOT languages.
+Memory consumption and resiliency are on par with the other AOT languages: very good.

 #### Concurrency and parallelism
 As expected Crystal does not supports parallelism yet.